SeamlessDistribution/SeamlessDistribution.github.io/index.md

 **Paying with SEQR is super easy and getting paid is almost as easy with our integration process.**

+Getting started(link) with SEQR is easy.
+Jump right into the First SEQR payment to see how it works, or check the API resource documentation(link), explore the developer...
+Have a question?
+Read the FAQ(link).

 <div class="boxes">
  <div class="box">